corda/corda-docs/content/en/docs/corda-enterprise/4.4/legal-info-4.4.4.md

       incurred by, or claims asserted against, such Contributor by reason of your accepting any such warranty or additional liability.

-   **END OF TERMS AND CONDITIONS**
+   END OF TERMS AND CONDITIONS

-**APPENDIX: How to apply the Apache License to your work.**
+   APPENDIX: How to apply the Apache License to your work.

-To apply the Apache License to your work, attach the following boilerplate notice, with the fields enclosed by brackets "[]"replaced with your own identifying information.
+      To apply the Apache License to your work, attach the following boilerplate notice, with the fields enclosed by brackets "[]" replaced with your own identifying information.
 (Don't include the brackets!)
 The text should be enclosed in the appropriate comment syntax for the file format.
 We also recommend that a file or class name and description of purpose be included on the same "printed page" as the copyright notice for easier identification within third-party archives.

    Copyright [yyyy] [name of copyright owner]

    Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.You may obtain a copy of the License at
+   you may not use this file except in compliance with the License.
+   You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0